 We have clear procedures in place to safeguard pupils at our school.
-These can be found in our Safeguarding and Child Protection Policy.
+These can be found in our Safeguarding and Child Protection Policy and are summarised in a parent-friendly summary here.

-If you have any safeguarding concerns related to pupil at our school please report them to the Designated Safeguarding Lead, Gemma Fricker or Safeguarding Governor, Lizzie Smith via the school office.
+If you have any safeguarding concerns related to pupil at our school please report them to the Designated Safeguarding Lead, Gemma Fricker or Safeguarding Governor, Louise Walton via the school office.

 Our Safeguarding Team